MetaSolutionsAB/entrystore.js/README.md

 # Testing

 The tests are run against a running EntryStore instance; it is recommended to use a non-persisting EntryStore instance with memory store.
-The base URL of the instance is configured in a file `src/config.js` that you have to provide, for instance by making a copy of `src/config.js_example` and then adapt it.
+The base URL of the instance is configured in a file `tests/config.js` that you have to provide, for instance by making a copy of `tests/config.js_example` and then adapt it.

 The tests are written according to the style of [Jest](https://jestjs.io/).

 Collecting code coverage can be done by setting the property of package.json "jest": "collectCoverage" to true.
-The coverage an then be found in the coverage folder.
+The coverage an then be found in the folder located at tests/coverage

 ## Running tests

-    $ yarn test-jest
+    $ yarn test

 ## Developing new tests